Lawrencium77/jax_diffusion/README.md

 # JAX Diffusion

-This is a toy project that implements a [Denoising Diffusion Probabilistic Model (DDPM)](https://arxiv.org/pdf/2006.11239) in JAX, using MNIST.
+This is a toy project that implements a [DDPM](https://arxiv.org/pdf/2006.11239) in JAX, using MNIST.

 ## Setup